graezykev/normalise-your-git-commit-and-push/steps.md

 Although we have run `npm run lint:staged` in `pre-commit`, does it ensure that there will be no unchecked code committed?

-No, because you can still do this:
+No, because you can commit codes that haven't been fixed by this:

 ```sh
 git add . && \
 git commit -m 'whatever I like' --no-verify
 ```

 See the `--no-verify` flag?
-This causes a **forced commit** which is a hidden time bomb!
+This causes a **forced commit**, what a hidden time bomb!
 You're even not able to stop your teammates from doing it sneakily!

-So, we need a second defence line before those **forced committed** codes are pushed to our remote repository and contaminate the codebase.
+So, here we need a second defence line before those **forced committed** codes are pushed to our remote repository and contaminate the codebase.

+### Create a Incremental Push Linting Shell Script

 Create a shell script file named `scripts/lint-incremental-push-files.sh` with the code below.